rduenasf/birding/docs/birds/pitwhy.md

 scientific_name: "Vidua macroura"
 order: "Passeriformes"
 family: "Viduidae (Indigobirds)"
 description: "Vidua macroura is a species of bird in the Viduidae (Indigobirds) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Indigobirds and Whydahs"
 species_code: "pitwhy"

 sidebar_position: 360
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Viduidae (Indigobirds)
   - Indigobirds and Whydahs
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---